rooftop-media/ktty-tutorial/version1.0/tutorial.md

 the cursor should jump to the beginning of the next line.
 And typing should insert a character into the buffer, rather than replacing a character.

-We’ll also log key events to the feedback bar, completing the Draw function.
+We’ll also log key events to the *feedback bar* in this part.
 <br/><br/><br/><br/>